gvzupko/MIST4610_Group4_Project2/README.md

 <img width="321" height="307" alt="Screenshot 2025-11-21 at 2 05 00 PM" src="https://github.com/user-attachments/assets/d2105860-2a44-4a40-aa8c-630d3981014e" />

 Summary(High/Low):
 - Fossil Fuels: January/September
 - Nuclear Power: January/April
 - Renewables: May/September
 Trends: January seems to be the highest consumption rate, while September has the lowest.

-This means that Grid Operators need to build their gird to withstand the high demands of January.

-High energy usage industries like AI should use the September lows to reduce costs.

-Renewables usage peaks in the summer months which shows the importance of solar panel to that industry.
+This means that grid operators need to build their grid to withstand the high demands of January.
+Gird operators could also schedule maintenance and upgrades to happen in September where the grid is under less strain.
+High energy usage industries like AI should use the September lows to reduce energy costs.
+The growth of AI(and AI energy costs) could also pose a threat to the grid in January as AI energy usage would be steady throughout the year so if grids are not properly upgraded power scarcity could become a real thing.
+Renewables usage peaks in the summer months which shows the importance of solar panels to that industry.
+This also shows how fickle and reliant on good weather renewables still are.

 ## Question 2
 ### What is the predicted percentage of each energy consumption type out of total energy consumption in the next 10 years?